Dbpautt/trade-A-record/README.md

     - genre
     - release year
     - status
-  - saves record
+  - saves records
   - redirect to /profile

-- GET /record/:recordId
+- GET /records/:recordId
   - redirects to /signup if anonymous user
   - renders the record detail page

-- POST /trade/:tradeId/approve
+- POST /trades/:tradeId/approve
   - redirects to / if user is anonymous
   - redirect to /profile if the tradeId is invalid
   - update status request
-  - redirect to /profile if the tradeId doesn't exist or the trade status is not pending, or if I'm not the owner of the requestApprover
+  - redirect to /profile if the tradeId doesn't exist or the trade status is not pending, or if I'm not the owner of the requestApprove
   - update owner recordRequested
   - update owner recordOffered
   - redirect to /profile
   - delete the other requests (or change the status to archived to the incoming and outgoing requests)
     - trades where the recordRequested is one of the two above or record offered it one of the two above

-- POST /trade/:tradeId/reject
+- POST /trades/:tradeId/reject
 @todo

 ## Models